 The Venice attractions are all beautiful and full of cultural history.
 I think Venice is a total work of art.
 I'm sure you agree with me.
-Especially when I tell you the spots which are not so famous yet, but worth a visit!
 I call them my secret attractions in Venice.

 The city is one big museum.
 There are beautiful churches, resemble museums, famous bridges, and charming squares.
 But where can you find these secret sights?

 Let's move on, and I will tell the...

 1. The Grand Canal: Probably its one of your first sightseeing tour.
 When you are starting the Lagoon on the Grand Canal (probably in a Vaporetto) you will pass several highlights.

 The Grand Canal is the main route in Venice.
 You sure will meet a Venetian Gondola on this water.
 Remember: it's not cheap for a ride in a gondola, but it's a must.

 2. The Campo Santa Margherita: Daytime cozy cafes and a small market, evening and at night the square become a genuinely vibrant nightlife.
 Especially in summer, there is a lively atmosphere until after midnight with the mostly youthful audience and entertainment.

 Even in the winter, there is action around this square.
-There are several excellent cafes's, and on weekdays, you can find a fish market, a flea market.
+There are several excellent cafes, and on weekdays, you can find a fish market, a flea market.
 Read more on this Santa Margherita website >

 3. Modern Art: The main attractions of modern art in Venice are from American, French and Venetian artists.
 The Peggy Guggenheim has attracted visitors for several decades.
 The Punta Della Dogana is a permanent exhibition of the French Pinault.
 It opened their gates in 2009.

 4. The Ghetto: Ancient synagogues and a small museum testify to the life of the Jewish community in Venice.
 From the 16th to 18th centuries, many thousands of Jews lived in very cramped conditions in the Ghetto of the city.

 The neighborhood is surrounded by water and by only two bridges connected to the rest of the town.
 Previously, fences erected and allowed the Jews not to leave the neighborhood at night.